License your data

-- Derivative Works – Will you allow re-use of your data in the creation of derivative works?
-With or without attribution?
+- Derivative Works — Will you allow re-use of your data in the creation of derivative works, and if so with or without attribution?
 You can stipulate that any derivative work(s) must be licensed under the same parameters as your data; this is called ShareAlike (or SA).

 - Commercial/Non-Commercial Use — You might like to allow re-use of your data for commercial use or for non-commercial (NC) use exclusively?

 Various forms of license exist, ranging from standard licenses like Creative Commons to bespoke restrictive data licenses.
 Standard licenses are available which will be suitable for most research projects but you need to make yourself familiar with the options available.
 Here are some examples:

-- Creative Commons – Range of licenses that are used widely but were not designed for data specifically.
+- Creative Commons provides a range of licenses that are used widely but were not designed for data specifically.
 The CC BY-NC-SA licence (Creative Commons Attribution-NonCommercial-ShareAlike) lets others share, remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.